-The clinic entrance is on the second floor of Three Parkway and is marked by a “Health and Wellness” sign.
+The clinic entrance is on the first floor of New College Building.

 By car: Parking is not provided so clients must find parking in the community.
 There is parking on the side streets and several parking lots within a block of the clinic.

-By public transit: Our clinic can be reached by city bus or train and is located across the street from Suburban Station.
+By public transit: Our clinic can be reached by city bus or train and is located on the corner of 15th and Vine Streets.
 We are also accessible via campus shuttle.

 Below is a list of four organizations or agencies in the community and contact information for each.
 They may be able to offer therapy services during those times when we are unable to meet your needs.